Skip to content

 1 / 1

-The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V2-0).
-Full points have therefore been awarded on the basis of the company's FSC certification.
-The company has also published its corporate human rights policy.
+The company makes this commitment through the FSC Principles and Criteria (FSC-STD-40-004 V3-1).
+Full points have therefore been awarded for this indicator as 100% of the company's wood/wood fibre supply is FSC certified.
+The company also commits its suppliers to the United Nations (UN) Guiding Principles on Business and Human Rights.

 • Y